Banff vs Canmore • Which Town is Better For Your Vacation?

 The Final Verdict

-There are also some great independent retailers and restaurants, and they have some big brand-name outdoor shops hard to find, like Fjallraven, Patagonia, The North Face, and Helly Hansen.
+There are also some great independent retailers and amazing restaurants, and they have some big brand-name outdoor shops hard to find, like Fjallraven, Patagonia, The North Face, and Helly Hansen.

 Downtown Canmore is popular on summer weekends but more manageable than Downtown Banff, with fewer crowds.
 If you want a low-key vibe and relaxed holiday, then Canmore is a great choice.
 Also if you like to self-cater, Canmore is where you can find several apartment rentals that are perfect for larger families and groups.
+While searching for hotels, you’ll probably find that Canmore offers better value than Banff.

 With all that in mind, Banff serves many first-time visitors wonderfully for a short stay.
 And, of course, Banff has that internationally known reputation.
 When we travel and say we live in Canmore, people give us a confused look.
 When we say, “It’s near Banff,” they go ooooh yeah, I’ve heard it’s beautiful!